brentp/methylcode/README.rst

 * a reference fasta file with one entry per chromosome in the genome to which the reads are to be mapped.
-* a fastq  or fasta reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process
+* a fastq  or fasta reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process if bowtie is used.
+May be from the other protocol if --gsnap is specified.
-  If 2 read files are specified, they are assumed to be pair ends and bowtie is called appropriately.
+  If 2 read files are specified, they are assumed to be pair ends and the aligner is called appropriately.

 Output